BotanyHunter/cpAssembler/README.md

   above and use them as seeds to build contigs that include the gene and its flanking regions.
   Then the contigs are compared pairwise to find those that can be linked.
 This process continues until no contig can be extended nor linked.</li>
- <li><i>If</i> you have a closely related accession with a fasta file of the complete plastome,
+ <li>If you have a closely related accession with a fasta file of the complete plastome,
-     <i>then</i> you can use this related accession as a guide to map the contigs of the new accession to
-     the guide plastome:
+     then you can use this related accession as a guide to map the contigs of the new accession to the guide plastome:
   <ul><li>From the menu, click <b><i>File / Import plastome (.fasta)</i></b>.
 Browse and select the fasta
     file for the guide plastome.
 A message will shortly appear on the bottom information line saying